cits3007/cits3007.github.io/src/index.md

     (starting in week ***one***{ class="hi-pri" }), at
     {{ siteinfo.lecture_time }} in {{ siteinfo.lecture_venue }}.

-    It's strongly recommended you attend in person if you can, as lectures provide one of the best forums for asking questions about the unit content, and clarifying your understanding.
+    I strongly recommend you attend lectures in person -- they provide the best forum for asking questions about the unit content and clarifying your understanding.
-    However, lectures
-    will normally be recorded, so if you cannot attend, you are also able to watch the recorded lecture
+    Lectures are recorded, so if you cannot attend, you can also watch the recorded lecture ([accessible via](/faq/#accessing-lecture-recordings)
-    ([accessible via](/faq/#accessing-lecture-recordings)
     the UWA Blackboard {{ siteinfo.lms }}).